-Methodology and Implementation Plan Narrative (20 Points)
+Methodology and Implementation Plan Narrative (15 Points)

-- 1) The appropriateness and feasibility of proposed activities, procedures, and tools (e.g., programmatic and fiscal forecasting tools) for achieving identified goals and objectives. - 2) The adequacy of efforts to engage people with HIV and other internal and external stakeholders in planning programmatic activities. - 3) The strength and adequacy of proposed partnerships, collaborations, service delivery models, and service delivery contracts for: - a) Addressing demonstrated need, and - b) Improving program operations and health outcomes. - 4) The appropriateness, strength, and feasibility of proposed goals and objectives for the identified project.

-- 5) The inclusion of specific, measureable, achievable, realistic, and time-framed (SMART) objectives that are tied to the proposed project. - 6) The appropriateness of the identified client-level health outcome(s) for each core medical or support service category proposed for funding. - 7) The strength of the proposed implementation plan narrative in ensuring: - a.
-Continuity of care for people with HIV, and - b.
-Sustainability of key elements of proposed projects beyond the project period.
+- 1) The appropriateness, strength, and feasibility of proposed goals and objectives for the identified project. - The appropriateness and feasibility of proposed activities, procedures, and tools (e.g., programmatic and fiscal forecasting tools) for achieving identified goals and objectives. - 3) The adequacy of efforts to engage people with HIV and other internal and external stakeholders in planning programmatic activities. - 4) The strength and adequacy of proposed partnerships, collaborations, service delivery models, and service delivery contracts for: - a) Addressing demonstrated need, and - b) Improving program operations and health outcomes. - 5) The inclusion of specific, measurable, achievable, realistic, and time-framed (SMART) objectives that are tied to the proposed project. - 6) The appropriateness of the identified client-level health outcome(s) for each core medical or support service category proposed for funding. - 7) The strength of the proposed implementation plan narrative in ensuring: - a) Continuity of care for people with HIV, and - b) Sustainability of key elements of proposed projects beyond the project period.

-Resolution of Challenges (10 points)
+Resolution of Challenges (5 points)